 3. I don’t want to meet anyone and I’m never getting married again.

 Maybe not right this minute, but eventually you will want to meet someone, and yes, you might get married again.
 You’re saying this to protect yourself because you are afraid of dating after divorce and fear you might never meet anyone.
-I’m not saying you aren’t independent or that you are not capable of that, but if you got married once before, chances are you enjoy marriage–if it’s with the right person.
+I’m not saying you aren’t independent or that you are not capable of staying single, but if you got married once before, chances are you enjoy marriage–if it’s with the right person.

-For as many people who are telling you it was his/her fault, there are that many people telling him or her it was yours.
 It doesn’t matter what others think, and in time, it won’t really matter whose fault it was.
 Chances are, the marriage ending was a combination of your and his/her fault.
 In time, just try to learn from your mistakes, so that you are a better partner in your next relationship.

 7. My attorney really hates my ex.

 I hate to tell you this, but he or she has to say that because you are paying him or her.
 Plus, it doesn’t matter.

 8. I have no interest in looking at my ex’s social media.

 Everyone is curious when it comes to their ex.
 It’s OK!
 That’s only natural.
 Just don’t become a stalker or spend too much time on it, because it’s sort of a no-win situation.
 If you see your ex with another woman, ask yourself if you will be upset.
 If you see him in a photo looking good and/or looking like he’s having fun, will that bother you?
 Of course it will.
 If you see your ex with a mutual friend who you thought was taking your side, will that upset you?
 Of course it will.
 So, what good comes from looking at his social media?
 NONE!
 But, if you do, that doesn’t make you a bad person.
 My advice is: love yourself enough to stay away from it.